sandeshgharge/thesis-automaticSourceCodeAnalysis/README.md

 # AutomaticSourceCodeAnalysis
 Desktop Application designed specifically to get overview of any project which includes

---Number of files
+	- Number of files

---Number of lines
+	- Number of lines

---Number of code
+	- Number of code

---Number of comments
+	- Number of comments

 ## Project Start *subcheck*